dask/dask-ml/docs/source/contributing.rst

    conda env create -f ci/environment-3.6.yml --name=dask-ml-dev

 If you're using pip, check out the ``setup.py`` for the required and optional dependencies.
-You'll at lest need the build dependencies of NumPy, setuptools, setuptools_scm, and Cython.
+You'll at least need the build dependencies of NumPy, setuptools, setuptools_scm, and Cython.

 Building dask-ml